Tax Treaties

 UK furnished rental: The Box 8TK credit neutralises income tax only.
 Social charges still apply.
 This applies regardless of S1 status.

-S1 holders: Tick Box 8SH (D1) / 8SI (D2) to apply the reduced solidarity levy rate instead of full social charges.
-This applies to LMNP furnished rental — not to LMP (which uses professional SSI contributions instead).
-See our guide on the S1 certificate for full details on who qualifies.
+S1 holders: Tick Box 8SH (Declarant 1) / 8SI (Declarant 2) to apply the reduced solidarity levy rate instead of full social charges.
+This applies to LMNP furnished rental.
+See our guide on the S1 certificate for full details.

 Common Mistakes